 WooCommerce Products Filter supports tooltips too, so you can offer additional information when users hover over any filtering option/value.
 Plus, WooCommerce Products Filter gives in-depth analysis of the filters your customers routinely use.
 This information can give you more insight into what your customers want.

 WooCommerce extensions to control shipping, pricing, and discounts

 As you saw in the above section on WooCommerce product configuration, WooCommerce gives just limited settings to price and ship products.
 But you can add advanced pricing and shipping rules with the following add-ons:

-This free WooCommerce plugin lets you set conditions on which coupons are automatically added to a buyer’s cart.
+WooCommerce Extended Coupon is a free plugin that let you set conditions on which coupons are automatically added to a buyer’s cart.
 You can use it to set rules like: Give the buyer 5% discount if their cart value is greater than $500 or something.

 For instance, you can set a rule like this: “Buy between 2 and 5 units get 10% discount, buy at least 6 get 20% discount”

 You can also give freebies.
 For e.g,: “Free frame with each picture purchased”

 To rush users into buying, you can even show the promotional offer’s validity (the start and end date) to boost sales.

 WooCommerce Dynamic Pricing & Discounts can also be used to run a customer loyalty program, where you can offer more and higher discounts to loyal customers.

 When it comes to shipping settings, again, WooCommerce just offers some very basic options like offering a flat rate or free shipping.